StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 Quick Visitor Reference

-• From Hartford: About 50 miles southeast — under 1 hour
+• From Hartford: About 50 miles southeast, or under 1 hour

-• From Providence: About 45 miles west — under 1 hour
+• From Providence: About 45 miles west, or under 1 hour

 • Poker: Both properties have active poker rooms with daily tournaments and cash games

-• Sports betting: Legal — retail at both casinos; mobile statewide via licensed apps
+• Sports betting: Legal, with retail at both casinos and mobile statewide via licensed apps

 • Online casino gambling: Legal via licensed Connecticut apps (DraftKings/Foxwoods; FanDuel/Mohegan Sun)